Working for Results: Jan 2021 Edition

 Career Tech (Act No. 8374)- Strengthens career and technical education in the public high schools by providing students with the opportunity to become certified in their field of interest and by incentivizing businesses to train students

-Tax Amnesty (Act No. XXXX)- Establishes an amnesty period for the waiver of penalties for payment of outstanding income taxes and the waiver of interest and penalties for payment of outstanding gross receipt taxes and real property taxes for all tax years up to tax year 2020
+Tax Amnesty (Act No. 8414)- Establishes an amnesty period for the waiver of penalties for payment of outstanding income taxes and the waiver of interest and penalties for payment of outstanding gross receipt taxes and real property taxes for all tax years up to tax year 2021

 Chairing the Committee on Education & Workforce Development in the 33rd

 As former chair of the Committee on Education & Workforce Development (CEWD), Sen. Frett-Gregory held a total of 16 meetings throughout her tenure and moved 19 bills through the committee.
 In the last two CEWD meetings of her first term, Sen. Frett-Gregory invited the Dept. of Education and the Dept. of Labor to provide final status updates for 2020.

 The VI Department of Labor (DOL) testified before the committee first and gave a status update on unemployment insurance programs, state programs, the pandemic emergency unemployment compensation, and the federal pandemic unemployment assistance program.
 During the meeting, DOL testified that to date, they paid out over $93 million (82,550 checks) in unemployment benefits from April 7, 2020.
 The Department of Labor emphasized they will remain diligent in the processing of unemployment applications.